danielsantil/danielsantil.github.io/content/resume.md

 - Implemented SAML-based SSO to enable third-party vendor login into the company's internal web portal using .NET.

-- Built proxy services using ASP.NET Core MVC and SQL Server to integrate with external data provider APIs, enabling business data lookup, address verification, and risk evaluation within a single onboarding flow — eliminating the need for agents to switch between multiple systems and reducing friction during customer onboarding.
+- Built proxy services using ASP.NET Core MVC and SQL Server to integrate with external data provider APIs, enabling business data lookup, address verification, and risk evaluation within a single onboarding flow.
+This removed the need for agents to switch between multiple systems and reducing friction during customer onboarding.

-- Developed end-to-end merchant and payment facilitator onboarding services using ASP.NET Core MVC, Entity Framework Core, Azure Cosmos DB, and SQL Server — enabling facilitators to create merchants, acquire POS products across multiple locations, and integrate with third-party banking platforms including FirstData and Elavon, with Hangfire orchestrating background tasks including data synchronization between Cosmos DB and SQL Server.
+- Developed end-to-end onboarding services for merchants and payment facilitators using ASP.NET Core MVC, Entity Framework Core, Azure Cosmos DB, and SQL Server.
+The system let facilitators create merchants, acquire POS products across multiple locations, and connect with third-party banking platforms like FirstData and Elavon, with Hangfire handling background tasks including data synchronization between Cosmos DB and SQL Server.

 <div>